🔍 Part 1 – Overview of the Prompts Tab

 • Bottom of Funnel (purchase-intent or pricing)

-• Keywords
+• Topics

 • Tags

-• Competitor Mentions Queries Competitor Filter
+• Competitor Mentions Prompts Competitor Filter

 • ✅ Mentions your brand